Block Discrete Empirical Interpolation Methods: Conclusions

-This paper presents various block variants of the discrete empirical interpolation method for computing CUR decompositions.
+This paper presents various block variants of the DEIM scheme for computing CUR decompositions.
 We exploit the advantages of the classical DEIM procedure, a column-pivoted QR decomposition, and the concept of maximum determinant or volume of submatrices to develop these block variants.
-We have then presented a version of the block DEIM, which allows for adaptive choice of block size.
+We have then presented a version of the block DEIM, which allows for an adaptive choice of block size.

 We perform the following procedures in the block DEIM based on RRQR; at each iteration step, we compute a QR factorization with column pivoting on the transpose of a block of singular vectors to obtain the indices corresponding to the first $b$ columns.
 Then, we update the next block of vectors using the interpolatory projection technique in the DEIM algorithm (repeat these two steps until all indices are selected).
-A similar procedure is used in the block DEIM based on {\sf MaxVol}; the difference here is, instead of using a column-pivoted QR decomposition, we use the {\sf MaxVol} method.
+A similar procedure is used in the block DEIM based on {\sf MaxVol}; the difference here is instead of using a column-pivoted QR decomposition, we use the {\sf MaxVol} method.

-Numerical experiments illustrate that the accuracy of a CUR factorization using the newly proposed block DEIM procedures may be better than the classical DEIM, {\sf MaxVol}, and Q-DEIM schemes.
+Numerical experiments illustrate that the accuracy of a CUR factorization using the newly proposed block DEIM procedures is comparable to the classical DEIM, {\sf MaxVol}, and QDEIM schemes.
 The experiments also demonstrate that the block variants, regarding computational speed, may have an advantage over the standard DEIM and {\sf MaxVol} algorithms.
-Relative to the Q-DEIM algorithm, the B-DEIM-RRQR scheme yields lesser approximation errors while maintaining comparable runtimes.
-Using the B-DEIM-RRQR and B-DEIM-MaxVol methods, we have also illustrated how increasing the block size improves the speed of the algorithms but may not necessarily degrade the approximation quality significantly.
-A schematic overview of some properties of the various methods is displayed in \cref{tab:overview}.
+Relative to the QDEIM algorithm, the B-DEIM-RRQR scheme sometimes yields lesser approximation errors while maintaining comparable runtimes.
+Using the B-DEIM-RRQR and B-DEIM-MaxVol methods, we have also illustrated how increasing the block size improves the speed of the algorithms but may not necessarily degrade the approximation quality significantly. \Cref{tab:overview} displays a schematic overview of some properties of the various methods.
 A Matlab code of the proposed algorithms is available via \href{https://github.com/perfectyayra/Block-discrete-empirical-interpolation-methods}{github.com/perfectyayra}.